Rate Hike: More Bad News for New York State Health Insurance Customers?

 Will this happen every year?

 The answer here is likely yes.
-Yes we’re going to see at least consistent minimal rate increases every year for New York State Health Insurance Exchange plans until something is actually done to address the underlying causes of the huge cost health care in the United States.
+Yes, we’re going to see at least consistent minimal rate increases every year for New York State Health Insurance Exchange plans until something is actually done to address the underlying causes of the huge cost of healthcare in the United States.